Fun & Foodie Gifts for Teens

 Hanging out at Yo Sushi! regularly will certainly hit a teenager's budget.
 And so what better than learning to make their own sushi.
 Plus there's a lot of fun to be had in having friends round and preparing sushi together - everyone can pick exactly the flavours they like, and perhaps even compete to make the most elaborate creation!

-Get your teen trying out new foods, like these sweet chilli & lime crickets!
+The best way to get conversation around the Christmas breakfast table?
 A fun and sustainable alternative to crisps and nuts on their own, or even as a topping for tacos and fajitas.
+Delicious and smoky - and bound to spark some laughter.

 If your teen is into a bit of rock and roll, they'll love this ‘Rock Cake’ oven glove emblazoned with fun baking puns celebrating all things rock; ‘Bread Zeppelin’, the ‘Rolling Scones’ and ‘Tofu Fighters’ to name a few…!